simtex-dev/engine/README.md

 simtex (simplified LaTeX) allows you to convert your markdown or text lectures into LaTeX file with one command, configured with simple `.json` file.

-> Note: This program does not exist to replace the LaTeX system, this do exist to simplify the process of turning your already existing markdown/text file into PDF with LaTeX.
+> Note: This program does not intend to replace the LaTeX system, but to simplify the process of turning your already existing markdown/text file into PDF with LaTeX.

 # Program Options

 ```
+❯ simtex --help
 usage: simtex [OPTIONS]

 Convert your mardown or text lectures into LaTeX/pdf with one command.!